Types and Methods of Data Transmission

 Serial vs parallel and simplex/half-duplex/full-duplex appear as definition or comparison questions.

 USB (Universal Serial Bus) is the most common wired connection between computers and external devices.
-As the name says, USB is a serial method, and it operates asynchronously (with no separate clock signal; the data is self-clocking).
+As the name says, USB is a serial method: the bits travel one after another along the cable.

 Devices that use USB include: keyboards, mice, printers, scanners, external hard drives, flash memory sticks, webcams, mobile phones, audio interfaces, and most other peripherals.